ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Tutorial-7.md

     }
 ```

+> I'm not a fan of this piece of code and in my own components handle the render/don't render decision much earlier in the process

 ## InvokeAsync

-Component code can be run by event handlers we pass as callbacks or register with events.
-This code can potentially be run on a different thread to the UI context.
+If methods are passed as delegates to event handlers and callbacks they can potentially be run on a different thread to the UI context.

-The `RenderHandle` provides a reference to the UI Thread Dispatcher we can use to invoke the UI specific code in the correct thread context.
+To solve ths problem, the `RenderHandle` provides a reference to the UI Thread Dispatcher.
+We can use this to invoke any UI specific code in the correct thread context.

-We implement this for both `Func` and `Action` delegates:
+We need methods to handle both `Func` and `Action` delegates:

 ```csharp
     protected Task InvokeAsync(Action workItem)